WPFreighter/wp-freighter/readme.md

 3. Activate the plugin.
 4. Navigate to **Tools -> WP Freighter** to configure your environment.

+### Configuration Note
-> **Note:** WP Freighter must modify your `wp-config.php` file to function.
-If your host locks this file, you will be provided with a code snippet to add manually.
+WP Freighter attempts to create a bootstrap file at `/wp-content/freighter.php` and modify your `wp-config.php` to function.

+If your host restricts file permissions:
+1. The plugin will provide the exact code snippets you need.
+2. You will need to manually create the bootstrap file and/or edit `wp-config.php`.

 ---